lucignolo/flixrails5/README.md

 # Ruby on Rails Tutorial sample application

-Nuovo controllo di gestione il 29/09/2017, con successiva variazione di questo file e commit, in data 01/10/2017
+Nuovo controllo di gestione dal 29/09/2017, con successive variazione di questo file e commit, ultimi in data 02/10/2017

 This is the sample application for
 [*Ruby on Rails Tutorial: